 How to make Turmeric Shots (Stepwise photos)

-After preparing the turmeric, simply add them to the bowl of a blender with water along with whole black peppercorns which help boost the absorption of curcumin.
-You can also add ginger if you like to include it.
+3. Add them to a blender along with ¼ cup water (or turmeric boiled water) and ½ teaspoon whole black peppercorns which help boost the absorption of curcumin.
+You can also add ½ inch peeled ginger if you like to include it.

 Make Turmeric Shots